mrCamelCode/orion/README.md

 This notifies Orion that the client has successfully completed its connection to all requisite peers.
 Once all members of the lobby have sent such a message, Orion will send a WS message with method `ptpMediation_success` and an empty payload (`{}`).
 Shortly after sending out that message, the server will close the lobby.

 Orion's job is done at this point and there's no longer a point for the lobby.
-Your application may now use its direct connection to its peers for further communication, and close its WS connection to Orion.
+Your application may now use its direct connection to its peers for further communication.
+Your client should also close its WS connection to Orion at this point.

 ## API